-After all, esoteric refers to the inner-self.
+After all, esoteric refers to the inner self.
 The contents of the inner world that have not been given “life” seek to express themselves.
 However, until the conscious mind is aware of unconscious content, the split-off fragments of consciousness sunburned in the unconscious remain “dead”.

 With an understanding of symbolism, you can move towards a better understanding of your mind, your intuition and your full potential.

-Your inner world - and this your outer experience - becomes so much clearer when you understand what a symbol means for you at any given moment in your life.
+Your inner world – and this is your outer experience – becomes so much clearer when you understand what a symbol means for you at any given moment in your life.
 Every day is an opportunity to learn something about yourself.

 The symbolism courses we offer at Master Mind Content reveal what symbols and numbers mean and show you how to apply the meanings of your life and personal development.